 Class attendance for guest speakers and case discussions is mandatory, will be marked, and will count toward your participation grade.
-Attendance for the remainder of the lectures is recommended - otherwise, why take the class? - but will not be verified.
-However, you cannot participate if you are not present, so undoubtedly there will be an effect on your participation score if you do not attend class.
+Attendance for the remainder of the lectures is recommended - otherwise, why take the class? - but I don't track it.
+However, you cannot participate if you are not present, so undoubtedly there will be an effect on your participation score if you regularly do not attend class.